zchee/neovim-wiki/Building-Neovim.md

 #### Windows / MSVC

-1. Install Visual Studio 2017 with the **Desktop development with C++** workload.
+1. Install Visual Studio 2017 (includes CMake) with the _Desktop development with C++_ workload.
-    - Includes CMake.
     - If you're using 32-bit Windows, see https://developercommunity.visualstudio.com/content/problem/212989/ninja-binary-format.html
-1. Open the Neovim top-level `CMakeLists.txt` in Visual Studio: _File → Open → CMake..._
+1. Run `makedeps.bat` to build the dependencies.
+1. Start Visual Studio and open the Neovim project.
+    - It should automatically detect and parse the project configuration.
+Otherwise right-click `CMakeLists.txt` and choose _CMake → Generate_.
-1. Select **x86-Release** configuration from the project settings menu and wait for CMake configuration to complete.
+1. Select `x86-Release` configuration from the project settings menu and wait for CMake configuration to complete.
-    - Note: It's also possible to build with the **x64-Release** configuration if `cmake -G "Visual Studio 15 2017 Win64"` is used to build the dependencies.
+    - Note: It's also possible to build with the `x64-Release` configuration if `cmake -G "Visual Studio 15 2017 Win64"` is used to build the dependencies.
 However, the Debug configurations will not work because certain dependencies need to be linked with release version of the C runtime.
 1. Click _CMake → Build All_.

 #### Windows / MSYS2